-SBRI Healthcare is an NHS England programme that provides funding to innovative companies to solve healthcare problems.
-Supported by Academic Health Science Networks (AHSNs), SBRI Healthcare’s main aim in 2018 is to support high potential cancer screening solutions.
+The Small Business Research Initiative (SBRI) Healthcare is a UK National Health Service (NHS) England programme that provides funding to innovative companies to solve healthcare problems.
+Supported by Academic Health Science Networks (AHSNs), SBRI Healthcare’s main aim in 2018 is to support high-potential cancer screening solutions.
 Aidence’s Veye Lung Nodules technology demonstrates the ability to transform screening and facilitate both earlier and faster diagnosis of cancer.

-Aidence believes that its Veye Lung Nodules supports the radiologist to improve the quality and efficiency of reporting.
+Aidence believes that its Veye Lung Nodules supports the radiologist in improving the quality and efficiency of reporting.
 Our vision is that our technology reduces the burden on radiologists and helps them save valuable time.

 Mark-Jan Harte, CEO of Aidence: